 In a swimmer’s itch, the parasites are from the snails which are present in the water.
 When you come in contact with them, the parasites can enter your skin.
-It can cause rashes which looks like small pimples.
+It can cause rashes that look like small pimples.
 Medically, this condition is known as ‘cercarial dermatitis.’

 Knowing the difference between a swimmer’s itch and a chlorine rash depends on where you are swimming.
 Freshwater doesn’t have chlorine, unlike the swimming pools.
-If a pool is clean and well-maintained, it contains the right amount of chlorine which will prevent the growth of parasites.
+If a pool is clean and well-maintained, it contains the right amount of chlorine, preventing the growth of parasites.

-In this article, you will learn the causes of both the chlorine rash and swimmer’s itch.
-Apart from the causes, you will learn the signs, symptoms, treatment, and prevention of it.
+This article will learn the causes of both the chlorine rash and the swimmer’s itch.
+Apart from the causes, you will learn the signs, symptoms, treatment, and prevention.

 Understanding Chlorine Rash